Sustainable living

 But style shouldn’t cost the earth.
 Prolonging the life of our clothes, and disposing of them correctly when we’re done, can go a long way towards addressing the problem.

-If you have garments in excellent condition you once loved but no longer wear, bring them to our Potts Point clothes swap and styling demo on Saturday 7 December.
+If you have garments in excellent condition you once loved but no longer wear, bring them to our Darlinghurst clothes swap on Saturday 20 September.
 You can refresh your wardrobe and pick up to 5 preloved pieces brought by fellow swappers.
 It’s free for City of Sydney residents, but spaces are limited.
-Get your free tickets now.

 Store and protect your clothes

 Put expensive items in cotton suit bags to avoid moth damage.
-Or repurpose an old sheet by cutting a hole in the top for a coat hanger to come through and sew the sides for a DIY suit bag.
-Store clothes away from direct sunlight to help prevent fading.
+You can repurpose an old sheet by cutting a hole in the top for a coat hanger to come through and sew the sides for a DIY suit bag.

 Wash with care